Math Camp and Econ 200

 If you find the modules hard, you will need to do some serious summer preparation as we will be moving quite quickly.
 While I always hope that every student will prove to have the needed skills, there are often around 10 students who need additioanal help.
 See Econ 200 below.

-Math Camp offers a set of ten lectures on Mathematical
+Math Camp offers a set of ten lectures

-and a three lecture introduction to the
+a three lecture introduction to the software program

 The three MatLab sessions are a most important opportunity to develop the skills that you will need for advanced data and numerical analysis.